HMS-IDAC/MatBots/README.md

 which allows them to execute a processing pipeline as a typical Matlab function, either on an image or a folder of images.

-Each directory (except 'docs') contains a bot for the task suggested by the directory's name.
+Each directory (except 'docs' and 'Tools') contains a bot for the task suggested by the directory's name.
 For more details, see ReadMe.txt inside.

+The directory 'Tools' contains stand-alone tools that may be used by different bots (though each bot's folder is self-contained).

 Note: different bots sometimes use functions with the same name but slightly different implementations.
 For that reason, to avoid errors use the bot from inside